Trail Ready

 What a wildflower identifier still gets wrong

-- Low-light photos can hide petal edges, leaf veins, and stem details, so the scanner may return a broad genus instead of a species.
+• Low-light or blurry photos can hide petal edges, leaf veins, and stem details, so the scanner may return a broad genus instead of a species.

-- Blurry labels, signs, and seed packets can create confusion when the scanner reads surrounding text instead of the actual plant.
+• Labels, signs, and seed packets in the frame can confuse results if the scanner reads surrounding text instead of the actual plant.

 Scan wildflowers with Lens App